leonoverweel/intersect.ninja/README.md

-# music-we-like
+# Intersect-Ninja
-Use multiple peoples' Spotify accounts to find intersections in the songs, artists and genres they like.
+Use multiple peoples' public Spotify playlists to find intersections in the artists and tracks they like.

 ## Repo Setup